-Our alcohol detox treatment programme is primarily designed to help clients develop new ways of controlling their alcohol use or achieve total abstinence from alcohol and help you stay that way.
-Choosing our treatment programme will inevitably mean you will need an initial alcohol detox programme.
-This aims to eradicate the alcohol presence from your system with the support of a clinical prescribing regime to help you safely detox from alcohol and cope with the withdrawal effects that can be experienced while detoxing.
+Our alcohol detox treatment programme is designed to assist clients to manage new strategies to control their alcohol use or achieve total sobriety from alcohol.
+Choosing our treatment programme will mean you will need an initial alcohol detox programme.
+The purpose of this is to remove the alcohol within your system with clinical support, to ensure you safely detox from alcohol and can cope with the withdrawal effects that you may experience whilst detoxing.

-As part of this alcohol detox, you will be assessed and prescribed by our Doctor and then place under close observation for the first 24-72 hours whilst you commence your detoxification treatment.
-This will enable our team to closely observe how you respond to this treatment and ensure you remain comfortable and safe throughout the process.
-If you are a ‘chronic alcoholic’ or very dependent on alcohol, it is likely that you may be at risk of serious withdrawal from it and our team of dedicated staff will monitor you closely for any signs of serious illnesses associated with alcohol withdrawal such as Delirium Tremens.
+After all the above formalities have been completed, you will be placed under close observation for the first 24-72 hours whilst you commence your detoxification treatment.
+This enables our team to closely observe how you respond to this treatment and ensure you remain comfortable and safe throughout the process.
+If you are a ‘chronic alcoholic’ then it is likely you will be at risk of serious withdrawal and so our team will monitor you closely for signs of serious illnesses associated with alcohol withdrawal such as Delirium Tremens.

 Once the first 24-48 hours are completed, our team will work with you to start to plan and build your alcohol rehab programme which will focus on a range of therapies to help you start to deal with your addiction, understand why you drink, how it effects your life and what you want to achieve during your treatment programme with us.

-We employ a range of psychiatrists, psychologists, experienced and qualified addiction staff and a range of other professional therapists that are on hand to help you through these issues.
+At Ocean Recovery, we have a experienced addiction staff and therapists, along with range of psychiatrists, psychologists, that are here to help you through any of your problems.
 You will be allocated your own worker, who will help you design your Recovery Action Plan (RAP) and guide you every step of the way on your new journey to recovery.

-The duration of alcohol detox and rehab varies and the duration is normally dictated by the level of the clients addiction to alcohol.
-To achieve a safe and comfortable detoxification and begin to prepare yourself for the next steps, we would recommend a minimum of 10 days.
-We will not accept anyone for detox for less than 7 days due to the clinical risk presented with alcohol dependency and would always recommend that clients consider increasing their stay up to 28 days so that they can really benefit from our therapeutic rehabilitation service and address the range of issues that are associated with your alcohol us.
-This is proven to increase your chances of a full recovery from alcohol addiction and help you sustain that recovery once you leave our care.
+Some will opt to undergo a 7-day alcohol detox.
+This is perhaps the shortest amount of time in which an alcohol detox may be completed.
+We will not accept anyone for detox for less than 7 days due to the clinical risk presented with alcohol dependency and would always recommend that clients consider increasing their stay up to 28 days so they benefit from our rehabilitation service and address any issues associated with your alcohol use.
+This is proven to increase your chances of a full recovery from alcohol addiction and help you not to relapse once you leave our care.